arashi0-git/ft_trancendence/README.md

 - **Google Chrome**: Version 87 and later
 - **Mozilla Firefox**: Version 78 and later (ESR and stable)

-### Minimum Requirements

-The application uses modern JavaScript features including:

-- ES2020 syntax
-- Optional chaining (`?.`)
-- Nullish coalescing (`??`)
-- Async/await
-- WebGL for 3D graphics (Babylon.js)

-For the best experience, please ensure your browser is up to date with the latest stable version.

 ## Prerequisites

 - Docker and Docker Compose